There are so many different kinds of hangers available that it can be hard to determine what the most eco-friendly choice is.

 Silk is considered a sustainable fabric.
 It is a natural, renewable resource that biodegrades.

-Velvet used to be made from pure silk, but today, it is mostly made from synthetic materials like polyester, nylon, or rayon.
+Velvet used to be made from pure silk, but today, it is mostly made from synthetic materials like polyester and nylon.

 Synthetic fabrics and plastic are not sustainable.
 Since plastic is derived from petroleum, this is a finite resource.